 Google continues its monthly ritual of posting platform distribution numbers for Android.
 After getting a fairly late start, KitKat is keeping up its suddenly explosive pace by adding 3.2% to last month's 5.3%.
 This is largely due to a continual stream of updates to the Samsung Galaxy S4 and Note 3.

 The increase in KitKat's presence came at the expense of almost every older version of Android except for Jelly Bean 4.2, which actually rose 0.7%.
+The combined total of Jelly Bean versions remained fairly steady, only falling 0.6%.
+Gingerbread continues to make a slow crawl towards obscurity by losing nearly a tenth of its former footprint.
 Read More

 The latest Android platform distribution numbers are in, and they tell a story you probably would expect.
 There's no surprise ending here - more users are getting their hands on Jelly Bean, whether through updates or by purchasing new devices, and older versions are continuing their descent.
 Gingerbread remains stubborn, with more devices than Froyo, Honeycomb, and Ice Cream Sandwich combined.

 Honeycomb hasn't disappeared yet, with .1% of users still holding on to their aging tablets.
+The proportion of people using Android 4.1 has remained constant - 36.6% last month and 36.5% now - but newer versions of Jelly Bean have picked up new users.
 Read More

 Google's a little late with the Android platform distribution numbers this month.
 It might have something to do with a rather large announcement yesterday, involving a candy bar, a statue, and the announcement of Android 4.4.
 But the numbers were just posted, so let's have a look at 'em, shall we?

 First of all, Android 1.6 and 2.1 have been dropped from active tracking because they don't work with the latest version of the Google Play Store app.
+According to a note on the Developers page, these two versions accounted for about 1% of devices that checked in to Google Servers, and perhaps even less actually visited the Play Store.
 Read More

 It's that time of the month: get your paycheck, pay your bills, and gather round the Android Developers page for a new look at the distributed versions of the world's most-used mobile operating system.
 For the two-week period ending on August 1st, Jelly Bean 4.1 rose 1.7% to 34% of the total Android population, becoming the most popular single version of Android for the first time.